mansoor-azizi/Easy.MA.ExpressionBuilder/README.md

 # Dynamic Expression Builder

-.NET 8 Easy Expression Builder by Mansoor Azizi
+.NET 8 Easy Expression Builder by Mansoor Azizi.
 A generic dynamic expression builder that works with any type of class.

 ## Features